laravel/docs/notifications.md

     composer require laravel/nexmo-notification-channel

 This will also install the [`nexmo/laravel`](https://github.com/Nexmo/nexmo-laravel) package.
-This package ships with [its own config file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
+This package includes [its own configuration file](https://github.com/Nexmo/nexmo-laravel/blob/master/config/nexmo.php).
 You can use the `NEXMO_KEY` and `NEXMO_SECRET` environment variables to set your Nexmo public and secret key.

 Next, you will need to add a configuration option to your `config/services.php` configuration file.
 You may copy the example configuration below to get started: